WireGuard P2P VPN

 WireGuard is a super fast and simple VPN that makes it easy to set up secure, ad-hoc, private connections using the latest encryption tech.
 WireGuard’s design makes no distinction between “server” and “client” — every node is simply a peer.
 You could designate a particular node as a “server”, and build a hub-and-spoke architecture, or you can design a full mesh network where every node can talk to every other node.
 This post will focus on the latter.

-The following Bash script sets up a p2p VPN between two or more Linux (systemd) machines.
-The only network requirement is that each host has the ability to make outbound UDP connections (Full Cone or Restricted Cone NAT).
+The following Bash script sets up a p2p VPN between two or more Linux (systemd) machines (also Windows, macOS, Android, iOS, etc. via provisioned keys).
+The only network requirement is that each host has the ability to make outbound UDP connections and where the router doesn’t change the source port (i.e. Full Cone or Restricted Cone NAT).
 For most residential ISP connections, this will work out of the box.
 If your connection uses Symmetric NAT or CGNAT (typical in corporate, hotel, and mobile networks) this might not work so well.

 Example